romeerez/orchid-orm/docs/src/guide/common-column-methods.md

 Mark the column as to have specific Typescript type.
 This can be used to narrow generic column types, such as narrow `string` to a string literal union.

+If you don't specify `schemaConfig` option for a [validation library](/guide/columns-validation-methods.html), the syntax as follows:

 ```ts
 export class Table extends BaseTable {